Employing Namespaces in TypeScript to encapsulate your data

 const ross: MyLibA.Types.Person = MyLibA.Functions.getPerson("Ross Geller", 30);

-In the above example, the namespace MyLibA exports two namespaces viz.
-Types and Functions.
-Namespaces are lexically scoped, therefore the getPerson function can access Types.Person from the outer scope.
+In this example, MyLibA exports two namespaces: Types and Functions.
+Namespaces are lexically scoped, so getPerson can access Types.Person from the outer scope.

 // a.js